Philliec459/Pytorch-SSD-for-Marine-Objects-JP4.3/README.md

 ![Marine_Image](labelimg.png)

-We created rectangular boxes for all the marine objects (boats and buoys) found in each image using labelimg in the PascalVOC mode.
-By default Labelimg creates a corresponding .xml file for each image.
-We had 315 .jpg training images and 44 .jpg test images.
+We created rectangular boxes or labels for all the marine objects (boats and buoys) found in each image using labelimg in the PascalVOC mode.
+By default labelimg creates a corresponding .xml file for each image.
+We had 315 .jpg training images and 44 .jpg test images with their corresponding .xml files.

 ## xml_to_csv2.py
-We obtained a program to create a single .csv file for the training, test and validation subdirectories.
+We downloaded a program to create a single .csv file from the .xml files for the training, test and validation subdirectories.
 We obtained xml_to_csv.py from the following source:

 https://github.com/datitran/raccoon_dataset/blob/master/xml_to_csv.py